Living at Künstlerhaus Lukas

 You are also welcome to bring your Wi-Fi enabled computer in order to access the building’s free DSL Internet connection from any room.

 The house’s social meeting points are a lounge and recreation room, two shared kitchens and two terraces.
-The lounge and recreation room contains a piano, TV with DVD player and small library.
+The lounge and recreation room contains a piano with Silent-System, TV with DVD player and small library.
 Guests may also use the local village library.

 Scholarships are intended above all to help recipients concentrate on their work.
 You shouldn’t bring your partner or family with you.
 In exceptional cases, single artists with children may be able to make special arrangements with local daycare centers.
 Due to the high occupancy rate at the Künstlerhaus Lukas, visitors of scholarship recipients may only spend the night if this is arranged in advance.
 Visitors are asked to pay 15 euros per person per night.